carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 {: .output .language-sql}

 This output is a maximally generic table -- but it is a table which holds our data.
 This is nothing we couldn't do in a spreadsheet.
-Yet.
+[Yet.](https://yarn.co/yarn-clip/4c039198-d848-4228-93a8-896208c04526)

-However, now let us try to get data from multiple tables at the same time.
+Now, however, let us try to interact with multiple tables at the same time.

 ## Writing a script to load our research database